-University of California, San Francisco

-Professor and Vice Chair for Research in the Department of Physiological Nursing

-Nurse with experience in clinical trial management or stem cell or genetic therapy delivery

-Appointed by the Treasurer
+University of California, San Francisco Professor & Vice Chair for Research in the Department of Physiological Nursing Nurse with experience in clinical trial management Appointed by the Treasurer

 Christine Miaskowski, RN, PhD, FAAN, is a Professor and Vice Chair for Research in the Department of Physiological Nursing, and Sharon A. Lamb, Endowed Chair in Symptom Management Research in the School of Nursing at the University of California in San Francisco (UCSF).
 In the School of Medicine, she holds an appointment in the Department of Anesthesiology and Perioperative Care.
 Dr. Miaskowski serves as the Co-Director of the Pain and Addition Research Center at UCSF.
 In addition, she was the first nurse to be awarded an American Cancer Society Clinical Research Professorship.